comit-network/comit.network/blog/2020-09-21-setup-bitcoin-cloud-node.md

 #### Configure the Google Cloud firewall

-ℹ️ This tutorial assumes that you want to expose the RPC interface to the outside world, if you don't want to do this you can skip this step.

-In this step we expose the ports 8333 (and 8332) in the Google Cloud firewall.
+In this step we expose the port 8333 in the Google Cloud firewall so that the instance is publicly accessible on the layer-1 port.

 You will have to configure a `New Firewall` within the Network -> Firewall settings of the Google Comupte Engine.